 This can be an appealing option since it takes the hassle out of missing work or school to take trips to the dentist.
 However, there are some possible downsides to having your teeth straightened without regular face-to-face checkups with an experienced dentist.

-Smile Direct Club offers two treatment options.
+Smile Direct Club UK offers two treatment options.
 The standard clear aligners must be worn for 22 hours a day, and treatment takes 4-6 months on average.
 You must remove your aligners while eating or drinking anything except water, and should clean your teeth and aligners before replacing them after eating or drinking.

 This is comparable to Invisalign Lite, which is designed for mild cases and takes around 6-8 months, and Invisalign i7, which takes as little as 3 months for mild straightening.